We Love Nelson

 Extra night option: Kaiteriteri Overnight with Park Day

 Why not add a day trip in the Abel Tasman National Park to your cycling holiday.
 This extra night option includes a night at an Eco Resort in Kaiteriteri – the perfect way to relax at the end of your cycling trip.
 The following morning it is a 10 minutes walk down to the beachfront where your Park Day begins.
-Book your Wilsons Abel Tasman trip with us (standard retail prices apply) to receive a complimentary picnic lunch.
+Book your full day Wilsons Abel Tasman trip with us (standard retail prices apply) to receive a complimentary light picnic lunch.
 Prices start at $82 adult for an Open Day Pass.
 Please request the “Kaiteriteri Overnight with Park Day” version of this itinerary at time of booking.

 We Love Nelson 4 day trip

 From $635 (adult, twin share)

 Includes 3 nights en suite accommodation, twin share

 E Bike surcharge $180